filipmu/Marlin-Mackerel/README.md

 Limitations and Possible Improvements
 =====================================

-This firmware needs a name.
-What about Mackerel (what Marlins eat)?

 G-code and M-code control of the firmware is limited to M303 Autotune.
 More work is needed to make the codes relevant to a Lyman filament extruder.